PGCE (Secondary): Modern Languages

 You'll need:

-• an undergraduate honours degree, at 2:2 or above from a university in the United Kingdom or an international equivalent that includes an appropriate element of French, German, Spanish or Mandarin or an A-level (or equivalent) in French, German, Spanish or Mandarin (normally at Grade C or above).
+• An undergraduate honours degree, at 2:2 or above from a university in the United Kingdom or an international equivalent in a subject related to modern languages study or pedagogy.

 • For European languages, some knowledge of one of the other languages*, ideally as a subsidiary subject in your degree or at A-level, but GCSE or O-level is a help as a starting point.
 This requirement does not apply to Mandarin students.